 In such a case, you must show your partner that they are not at fault.
-Tell them that you believe in them and that they are capable and worth loving.
+Tell them that you believe in them and that they are worth loving.
 However, add that you are unable to cater to the demands of a relationship and think they deserve someone who can value and love them more.

 5. “This is unfortunately not what I thought it would be” for an amicable breakup

 Staying away from first-person pronouns is one of the nicer ways to express your feelings and the right way to end things on good terms.
 It is better to refer to the situation rather than referring to them.
 Saying ‘this’ instead of ‘you’ can lighten the burden on your partner.
 They may feel more at ease and be able to judge the situation more rationally.

 Telling him it’s over does not have to plunge into them like an impetuous sword.
 Guide your partner toward greater understanding and walk them through the process.
 What to say to end a relationship requires a great deal of cooperation.

 Try these actionable tips and you’ll be good to go!